This is the fourth part of the series on Selling your Los Angeles home, in which we will go over what is involved in the escrow process.

 - If the property is a condominium or there is a homeowners association, then the seller is required to request the covenants, conditions and restrictions (CC&Rs) of the community from the Board or management company.
 The buyer reviews these and, should there be something of concern, then the they can opt to request cancellation of the contract.

-- If requested, the seller must provide a one-year home warranty for the buyer.
-Usually the buyer’s agent will order this.
+- If agreed upon in the contract the seller must provide a one-year home warranty for the buyer.
+Often the buyer’s agent will order this.

 - There are certain requirements mandated by the city in which the property is located.
-Los Angeles has retrofitting requirements such as low-flow toilets, water heating bracing, gas shut-off valves, smoke detectors, and most recently, carbon monoxide detectors (the latter are not required to close escrow, but may be asked for by the lender).
+Los Angeles has retrofitting requirements such as low-flow toilets, water heating bracing, gas shut-off valves, smoke detectors, and carbon monoxide detectors.

 If one side fails to comply with their part of the contract then the other side can issue a Notice to Perform.
 Failure to do so can result in a request to cancel the contract.
 In order to cancel a contract, both sides need to sign.

 If everything goes smoothly, then once the loan has funded and the title company has received the funds, they will go down to the County Recorder’s Office (usually the next day) and record the change of title.